-After your first treatment, you will be re-joined on video by both your Guide and your Clinician to ensure your safety, support with integration, and make a suitable plan for treatment moving forward with your remaining three sessions.
+After your first treatment, you will be rejoined on video by your Guide to ensure your safety, support with integration, and make a suitable plan for treatment moving forward with your remaining five sessions.

 Your second session

-You will meet with your Guide again on video for a preparation session before your second treatment, and will then have the rest of that day to really marinate in the euphoric feeling —sometimes referred to as the ‘pink cloud effect’— after your session.
-One to three days after your session, you will again meet with your Guide on video for a full in-depth Integration Coaching Session where they will support you in unpacking the experience, drawing meaning, setting a goal, and deciding on a practice to facilitate your integration process.
+Your Guide will text you before your second treatment to check in on your intentions and answer any questions.
+One to three days after your session, you'll meet with your Guide on video for an in-depth Integration Coaching Session where they will support you in unpacking the experience, drawing meaning, setting a goal, and deciding on a practice to facilitate your integration process.

 Additional support options during your journey